EberlyODL/phys010sjv11/generator_transformer.md

 This is a great tool as it allows us to change the voltage very efficiently.

 - S: This is pretty cool!
-So, the current goes in on the left (the red) and it goes on the blue, but the wires don't even touch!
+So, in the figure, the current goes in on the left (the red) and it goes on the blue, but the wires don't even touch!
 - M: Yes, but there is a magnetic field in between.
 - S: Isn't there some kind of flow of energy in there?
 - M: Yes!
 The electrons coming in have kinetic energy, which they lose in creating the B field (the kinetic energy of the electron goes into the B field).
 The changing B field then moves the electrons in the blue loop.